 What is Provence?

-Provence is one of 26 regions in France, and is officially called “Provence Alpes Côte d’Azur.
-This former Roman province (hence the name) is further subdivided into six “départements” stretching from the Alps in the east to Arles and Avignon in the west, and with the Mediterranean coast to the south.
+Provence is one of 26 regions in France, and its officially name is “Provence Alpes Côte d’Azur”.
+This former Roman province (hence the name) is further subdivided into six “départements“.
+They stretch from the Alps in the east to Arles and Avignon in the west, and with the Mediterranean coast to the south.
 We stayed in the north-western parts and mainly in the “départements” of Vaucluse and Bouches du Rhône.
 This is the very heart of Provence.

 Provence is also colours, smells, sun, forests, wine, mountains, rivers, and people.

 The region of Provence has its mountains but the predominant feature is its hills.